RedisLabs/redislabs-docs/content/rs/security/access-control/ldap/_index.md

          /rs/security/access-control/ldap/cluster-based-ldap-authentication/
 ---

 Redis Enterprise Software supports [Lightweight Directory Access Protocol](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) (LDAP) authentication and authorization through its [role-based access controls]({{<relref "rs/security/access-control">}}) (RBAC).
-You can use LDAP to authorize access to the admin console and to control database access.
+You can use LDAP to authorize access to the Cluster Manager UI and to control database access.

-You can configure LDAP roles using the Redis Enterprise admin console or REST API.
+You can configure LDAP roles using the Redis Enterprise Cluster Manager UI or REST API.

 ## How it works